Advanced Photo Tips

 When to use what

-- Scroll Stoppers: Ads, social posts, email headers — anywhere you need a thumb‑stopping visual.
+- Marketing Variants: Ads, social posts, email headers — anywhere you want several polished cover-photo options.

 - Virtual Staging: Empty rooms, partial refurnishing, or showcasing seasonal looks.